OpenxAI-Network/global-accelerator-2025/00_HACKATHON-SUBMISSIONS/0002_PlanThat/README.md

 - **Real-time Notifications**: Get notified about events, friend requests, and updates
 - **Responsive Design**: Works on desktop and mobile devices

+### **Key Differentiators**
+- **Privacy-First**: Local AI processing ensures user data never leaves their device
+- **Real-Time Data**: Live integration with OpenStreetMap for up-to-date venue information
+- **Social-Centric**: Built specifically for group coordination and social interaction
+- **Intelligent Automation**: Reduces planning time from hours to minutes
+- **Comprehensive Coverage**: Supports diverse event types from casual meetups to formal gatherings

+PlanThat transforms the complex, often frustrating process of event planning into a delightful, efficient experience that encourages more social connections and meaningful gatherings.

 ## 📹 Demo Video

 Watch our demo video to see PlanThat in action: